lenderpanel

 Recently asked questions about conveyancing in Hartford

-Completion of my purchase has taken place for my property in Hartford.
-Conveyancing was of an acceptable standard but I would like to complain about the lender.
-Who do I contact should I wish to lodge a complaint?
+Completion of my remortgage has taken place for my property in Hartford.
+Conveyancing was satisfactory but I would like to complain about the lender.
+How does one go about formally complaining?

-Most banks and building societies have complaints procedures.
-Your first point of contact should be one of the lender’s branches or the Customer Care Department at head office.
-Ordinarily complaints to a lender are sorted out effectively and efficiently.
+Almost all lenders have complaints procedures.
+Your first port of call should be one of the lender’s branches or the Customer Services Department at head office.
+We understand that complaints to a lender are resolved very quickly.
 If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.

 Last updated